-The Governance Committee oversees board compliance with state law requirements such as a self-evaluation, professional development opportunities and others; reviews and recommends improvements to board processes and performs regular strategic risk management and opportunity assessments to highlight key issues for the administration, Eexecutive Committee and committee chairs to review.
+The Governance Committee oversees board compliance with state law requirements such as a self-evaluation, professional development opportunities and others; reviews and recommends improvements to board processes and performs regular strategic risk management and opportunity assessments to highlight key issues for the administration, executive committee and committee chairs to review.

-The Committee is comprised of three or more members of the Board of Visitors.
-In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any University policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the Board or the Committee members, would impair their independence from management and the University.
+The committee is comprised of three or more members of the Board of Visitors.
+In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any university policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the board or the committee members, would impair their independence from management and the university.

-- Develop relevant processes related to the responsibilities of the board, including but not limited to: - o The evaluation of the performance of president - o The self-evaluation process of the Bboard of Visitors - o The nominating process for board officers - Assist in the planning of the annual board retreat. - Recommend best practices for board governance - Review and update as appropriate the board by-laws, manual and committee charters to ensure the effective functioning and efficiency of the board and the board meetings - Develop an orientation and professional development opportunities for board members that includes training on the Virginia Freedom of Information Act - Review compliance with a code of ethics for board members - Develop a set of qualifications and competencies for membership on the board for approval by the board and recommendations to the Governor - Recommends to the Rector the membership for the Nominating Committee - Reviews strategic risks and opportunities for responsibility and assessment - Responsible for developing and documenting Board processes and addresses matters that lead to efficient and orderly conduct of business of the board term goals (February); and review of board self-evaluation and propose retreat topics (April).
+- Develop relevant processes related to the responsibilities of the board, including but not limited to: - o The evaluation of the performance of president - o The self-evaluation process of the Bboard of Visitors - The nominating process for board officers - Assist in the planning of the annual board retreat. - Recommend best practices for board governance - Review and update as appropriate the board by-laws, manual and committee charters to ensure the effective functioning and efficiency of the board and the board meetings - Develop an orientation and professional development opportunities for board members that includes training on the Virginia Freedom of Information Act - Review compliance with a code of ethics for board members - Develop a set of qualifications and competencies for membership on the board for approval by the board and recommendations to the Governor - Recommends to the rector the membership for the Nominating Committee - Reviews strategic risks and opportunities for responsibility and assessment - Responsible for developing and documenting board processes and addresses matters that lead to efficient and orderly conduct of business of the board

-The Committee will meet at least three times annually.
+The committee will meet at least three times annually.
 Additional meetings may occur more frequently as circumstances warrant.

-• Topics for Governance Committee meetings could include, but not limited to, review notes from any retreat and develop strategies for success and updates (September); Review by-laws, charters, best practices and professional development opportunities (November); strategic review of trends and long-
+• Topics for Governance Committee meetings could include, but are not limited to, review notes from any retreat and develop strategies for success and updates (September); Review by-laws, charters, best practices and professional development opportunities (November); strategic review of trends and long-term goals (February); and review of board self-evaluation and propose retreat topics (April).